MiDataInt/mdi-apps-framework/docs/appSteps/return-values.md

 ```

-where `stepType` is the type found in \<appStep\>/module.yml.
+where `stepType` is the type found in _\<appStep\>/module.yml_.

 ### Accessing appStep return values by index

-Finally, it is also possible to retrieve an app step's data from
+Finally, it is possible to retrieve an app step's data from
 its numerical index across all app steps, although this is usually
-only needed with framework code, not in app code:
+only needed with framework code:

 ```r
 # <scriptName>.R